novatransit/nova-transit-access/documentation/data.md

 * Virginia Railway Express (VRE)
 * Potomac-Rappahannock Transportation Commission/OmniRide

 We use the most recent General Transit Feed Specification (GTFS) static files for each agency.
 GTFS is a standardized format that includes transit schedules, stop locations, and route information.
-For Northern Virginia agencies, the majority of this data is provided through the [DRPT GTFS clearinghouse](https://drpt.virginia.gov/data/gtfs-feed-clearinghouse/), while the WMATA GTFS is pulled from the [WMATA Developer Portal](https://developer.wmata.com).
+For Northern Virginia agencies, the majority of this data is available through the Virginia Department of Rail and Public Transportation [(DRPT) GTFS clearinghouse](https://drpt.virginia.gov/data/gtfs-feed-clearinghouse/), while the WMATA GTFS is pulled from the [WMATA Developer Portal](https://developer.wmata.com).

 ## Map data